 The same is true for individuals as it provides a bearing (direction) for what you “see” yourself doing or accomplishing in your future.

 A personal mission tells what you are currently doing or intends to do to turn your vision into a reality.
 The mission is an action statement of how you are accomplishing your vision and meeting your purpose in life.

 A mission statement is not a list of goals that are separate and distinct from a mission statement.

 Leadership pundits profess that goals are a necessity in completing the various tasks one determines are needed to meet a mission and vision, which in turn provides the fulfillment of one’s purpose.
 The best goals are SMART Goals.

 T – Time Limits

-As individual goals are accomplished, new goals are written to continue to process and to work the mission statement.
+As individual goals are accomplished, new goals are written to continue to process and work on the mission statement.